brageboe/optikk-gk/assignment-4-waveguide/Readme.md

 The program plots the mode dispersion relation, and from the resulting plot the user can choose which of the plotted slab thicknesses to calculate and plot the transversal field component and its modes.
   * First figure, mode dispersion relation
-    * Blue lines are the right-hand side of the mode dispersion relation equation, valid for any multitude of pi (user chooses how many multitudes).
+    * Blue lines are the right-hand side of the mode dispersion relation equation, valid for any multitude of pi (user chooses how many).
     * Red lines are the left-hand side of the same equation, calculated for a series of slab thicknesses appropriate for the user-chosen pi multitudes of the right-hand side.
-    * The amount of intersections between a specific red line with the blue lines tells us how many modes the transversal field will have.
+    * The amount of intersections between a specific red line with the blue lines tells us how many modes that transversal field will have.
     * Each mode (intersection) has a corresponding effective refractive index N.
-    * The user chooses (from user input in terminal) which of the slab thicknesses (red lines) to calculate the transversal field.
+    * The user chooses (from user input in terminal) which of the slab thicknesses (red lines) to calculate its transversal field.
   * Second figure, transversal field
     * Transversal field is calculated for the given value slab thickness.
     * E_y (for TE) or H_y (for TM) is plotted with respect to the confinement direction x, so field propagation direction (+z) is into the page.